What is FERPA?

 I'm paying the bill, shouldn’t I have access to student information?

 This is a common question we receive from parents/guardians.
 We greatly appreciate your involvement in your student's finances and assisting in the furthering of their education, but we must stress that it is the student's responsibility to pay their housing fees.

 The safety of students living in the residence halls is our most important responsibility.
 In an emergency, Housing and Residential Life staff have been provided with the training, equipment and other resources that enable them to carry out their assigned responsibilities under the University’s and our Department’s emergency procedures.
 Residence hall students have important responsibilities, too – to make plans as recommended for communicating with family, friends and roommates in an emergency, to know and be prepared to respond to the University’s emergency procedures, and to keep a fresh supply of certain provisions and supplies on hand.

-Questions about information at this site may be addressed to email@example.com or by phone to the Office of the Executive Director at (909) 537-4161.
+Questions about information at this site may be addressed to firstname.lastname@example.org or by phone to 909.537.4155.

 CSUSB maintains an emergency messaging system that can simultaneously send safety alerts to phones, e-mail addresses, text/SMS and TTY/TDD devices.
 It will be used only for emergency communication purposes and for occasional announcements that could be of interest to all or specific parts of the campus community.
-Visit the CSUSB Emergency Notification System website to sign up.
+For more information visit the Emergency Communications website.